ferSoto/aoc2020/README.md

-# Advent Of Code 2020
+# Advent of Code 2020

 AoC [website](https://adventofcode.com/) for more info.